 How is P2P Trading Kept Safe?

 If you're reading an article like this, odds are you are wondering how it could be safe to just trade with people online, and that's an extremely valid concern to have.
 If you were just to jump online and start messaging people asking to trade on social media, the odds are incredibly high that you could get scammed.
-Still, if you use a P2P marketplace like LocalCoinSwap, you can keep yourself safe using the power of the in-build escrow system.
+Still, if you use a P2P marketplace like LocalCoinSwap, you can keep yourself safe using the power of the in-built escrow system.

 The escrow process sounds dramatic, but the concept is simple enough to understand.
 Once you start a trade, the cryptocurrency should then be put into escrow.
 Once the crypto is locked in escrow, this helps ensure your trading partner is playing fairly.
 If there's a dispute over payment, terms, or anything else, a dispute can be raised, and the support team can step in to help moderate the trade and get it resolved correctly.
 If you are buying cryptocurrency and happen to get involved in a dispute, no problem, you may just need to provide some basic proof you sent the payment, and the crypto will be released to you.
 Likewise, if you are selling crypto and happen to be in dispute, you can do the same from your end as well in most cases by showing proof that you haven't received payment.